 Helix Versioning Engine can refer to a Helix server machine (p4d), proxy, broker, replica, edge server, or commit server.
-It does not refer to a service user; service users are used to coordinate replication in a Helix Versioning Engine.
 For simplicity, the term Helix server is used to refer to any configuration of a Helix Versioning Engine machine.

 Swarm configuration file